Nakasero Hospital

-Nakasero Hospital Limited, commonly referred to as Nakasero Hospital, is a private, for-profit hospital in Kampala, the capital of Uganda and the largest city in that country.
-The hospital is one of five private upscale hospitals in the city; the others being International Hospital Kampala in Namuwongo, Paragon Hospital in Bugoloobi, Case Medical Centre in Kampala Central Division and Kampala Hospital in Kololo.
+Nakasero Hospital Limited, commonly referred to as Nakasero Hospital, is a private for-profit hospital in Kampala, the capital of Uganda.
+The hospital is one of five private upscale hospitals in the city; the others being International Hospital Kampala in Namuwongo, Paragon Hospital in Bugolobi, Case Medical Centre in Kampala Central Division and Kampala Hospital in Kololo.

 Location

 The address of the hospital is 14A Akii Bua Road, Nakasero Hill, Kampala.
 It is located on Nakasero Hill, in Kampala Central Division, about 2.5 km north of the city's central business district.

 This is approximately 2 km, south of Mulago National Referral Hospital.
 The coordinates of the hospital are 0°19'37.0"N, 32°34'46.0"E (Latitude:0.326944; Longitude:32.579444).

 Overview

 The hospital is a private upscale hospital; one of the five most exclusive private healthcare facilities in Kampala, Uganda's capital.

 Those hospitals have been established over the last 20 years, beginning with International Hospital Kampala in 1996, to address the gap in specialized tertiary healthcare delivery in the country and to serve that segment of Uganda's population that has been seeking the missing services from outside Uganda.
 After disagreements with the Uganda Insurers Association, an industry group, Nakasero Hospital established Nakasero HealthCare Limited, one of the only two hospital-owned health maintenance organizations in Uganda.